Spring Cloud: API-Gateway And Naming-Server Concepts

 - Routing: The gateway directs incoming API requests to the appropriate microservice, enabling a client-side application to make requests using a single endpoint rather than having to manage URLs for each service.

-- Load Balancing: It distributes incoming requests evenly across instances of a microservice, enhancing the system’s scalability and reliability.
+- Load balancing: It distributes incoming requests evenly across instances of a microservice, enhancing the system’s scalability and reliability.

-- Authentication and Authorization: The gateway can authenticate incoming requests, ensuring they are from a valid source and optionally enforce access controls, deciding which services a valid request may or may not access.
+- Authentication and authorization: The gateway can authenticate incoming requests, ensuring they are from a valid source, and optionally enforce access controls, deciding which services a valid request may or may not access.

-- Rate Limiting: To prevent any single service from being overwhelmed, the gateway can throttle the number of requests to a service over a period.
+- Rate limiting: To prevent any single service from being overwhelmed, the gateway can throttle the number of requests to a service over a period.

-- Cross-Cutting Concerns: It can handle other concerns such as logging, monitoring, and security across all services without requiring duplication of effort in each microservice.
+- Cross-cutting concerns: It can handle other concerns such as logging, monitoring, and security across all services without requiring duplication of effort in each microservice.

 - Aggregation: The gateway can aggregate results from multiple microservices and return a consolidated response to the client, reducing the number of round trips between the client and server.